tangentsnowball/Snowcone/README.rst

-Snowcone
+Snowcone v2
 ========

 A scalable, semantic @fontface loving icon set, made by Tangent Snowball.

+**NEW:** Snowcone now uses PUA (Private Use Area) glyphs so no accessibility or text-transform worries (these come from using regular letters).

 ----------